 - Cancel newspaper/magazine subscriptions.

 - Donate your unwanted items.
 Near the end of the spring semester, the Department of Public Safety (DPS) and USC Housing have teamed up with American Textile Recycling Service and Goodwill to accept used clothing, shoes, and bedding items.
 Donation bins are located on and near university housing and throughout the surrounding community.

 - Do not pack your vehicle then leave it parked overnight.
 Thieves are familiar with the “move-out” season and they target property left in vehicles parked overnight, especially in subterranean garages.

 - Lock your vehicle after every trip when loading your vehicle.
 Also lock your residence door during each trip to the car.
 Valuable items can be stolen quickly while your residence or vehicle are left momentarily unlocked and unattended.

 - If you see anyone suspicious hanging around your building or parking lot, contact DPS immediately.

-- If you’re leaving your residence temporarily unoccupied, ask your property manager, a trusted neighbor or DPS to keep an eye on your apartment or house while you are away.
+- If you’re leaving your residence temporarily unoccupied, ask your property manager or a trusted neighbor to keep an eye on your apartment or house while you are away.